nbzuong/water-sort-puzzle-game/README.md

 The same letters represent the same color.

-Bottle is similar to stack, the last element is the water on the top of the bottle.
+Bottle here is similar to stack, the last element is the water on the top of the bottle.

 ```
 {